 Story of a promising high school basketball star and his relationships with two brothers, one a drug dealer and the other a former basketball star fallen on hard times and now employed as a security guard.

 Two homies, Smokey and Craig, smoke a dope dealer's weed and try to figure a way to get the $200 they owe to the dealer by 10pm that same night.
 In that time, they smoke more weed and get jacked and shot at in a drive-by.

 After a friend overdoses, Spoon and Stretch decide to kick their drug habits and attempt to enroll in a government detox program.
 Their efforts are hampered by seemingly endless red tape, ...
 See full summary »

 Two corrupt cops murder an undercover DEA agent by mistake, and frantically try to cover their tracks by framing a homeless man for the crime.
 That involves juggling evidence, coaching ...
 See full summary »

 4 Harlem teens, Q, Bishop, Raheem and Steel, are out skipping school one day when they find out an old friend was killed in a shootout at a bar.
 After this, Bishop tells his friends that they have no respect, or juice.
-To get some, they rob a corner grocery store, but the lunatic Bishop intentionally shoots the clerk for no apparent reason.
-They run into an alley where Raheem tells Bishop to give him the gun, they fight, and Raheem gets shot.
-Only the other 3 know what happened, and Bishop wants to get rid of them too.
+To get some, they rob a corner grocery store, but things take an unexpected turn.
+Only the four friends know what happened, but one of them is out for himself.
 Written by

 Was this review helpful to you?